KennethAtchon/Loctelli/frontend_1/migration/11-vite-tanstack-migration.md

 # Migration to Vite + React + TanStack Router + TanStack Query

+## ✅ MIGRATION COMPLETED - December 18, 2025

+The migration from Next.js 15.4.7 to Vite + React + TanStack Router has been **successfully completed**.
+The new frontend is located in the `frontend/` directory and is fully functional.

 ## Overview

 This guide provides comprehensive documentation for migrating the Loctelli frontend from **Next.js 15.4.7** to a modern stack using **Vite**, **React**, **TanStack Router**, and **TanStack Query**.